 A limited liability company (LLC) represents a business structure that offers tax benefits but protects business owners from personal liability.

-On the other hand, S and C corporations are not business structures.
+S and C corporations are not business structures.
 They are taxation formations that companies can opt for when they register their business.

 Business entities can be a C corp and LLC at the same time.

 C corporation status carries the benefits of limited liability that LLCs offer, so if LLCs elect to be taxed as a corporation, they will have limited liability protection while allowing it to pay taxes on corporate income at a lower rate.